Anubhav0391/Train_Seat_Reservation_App/README.md

     <h2 style="text-align:center;margin-left:-500px;" >Features :- </h2>
     <h3 style="width:fit-content;margin:auto">
       <ol >
+      Backend :
+        <li>User can book the seats at  [ /seats/reserve ].</li>
+        <li>You have to provide the number of required seats in body of the request.</li>
+        <li>An user can book upto 7 seats at a time. </li>
+        <li>In the backend priority will be to book seats in single row.</li>
+        <li>If required seats are not available i single row, seats will be booked in nearby rows.</li>
+        Frontend :
         <li>User can book the seats at  [ /seats/reserve ].</li>
         <li>You have to provide the number of required seats in body of the request.</li>
         <li>An user can book upto 7 seats at a time. </li>